 Though it sounds like a long, complex word, it is not.
 You pronounce it just as it sounds shahr-KOO-tuh–ree.

 |Another name for a charcuterie board would be a meat and cheese board.|

 charcuterie board ideas-

-The ideas of how to arrange a Charcuterie Board are truly endless.
-The ingredients used can be ones that are seasonal or something in the store all year round.
+The ideas of how to arrange a Charcuterie Board are genuinely endless.
+The ingredients used can be seasonal or something in the store all year round.

 First, start with a board.
-You can also just lay everything out onto a table or countertop if you’ll be making a large board.
+You can also just lay everything out on a table or countertop if you’ll be making a large board.